sdspieg/naeval/README.md

 ## Pretrained embeddings

-See <a href="https://github.com/natasha/navec#evaluation">Navec evalualtion section</a> for more info.
+See <a href="https://github.com/natasha/navec#evaluation">Navec evaluation section</a> for more info.

 <!--- emb1 --->
 <table border="0" class="dataframe">